openedx/edx-documentation/en_us/shared/video/additional_video_options.rst

     * - **Downloadable Transcript URL**
-      - The URL for a non-.srt version of the transcript file posted on the **Files & Uploads** page or on the Internet.
+      - The URL for a non-.srt version of the transcript file posted on the internet.
 Learners see a link to download the non-.srt transcript below the video.

         .. important::
           When you add a transcript to the **Downloadable Transcript URL**